szhouling/Fine-Tuning-Large-Language-Models-LLMs-/README.md

-# Large Language Model Fine-Tuning with Low-Rank Adaptation
+# Efficient Fine-Tuning of Large Language Models with LoRA and 4-Bit Quantization

 Welcome to the project where I've fine-tuned a large language model (LLM) using advanced techniques!
 The process involves several key steps, each contributing to the effective adaptation of the model for a specific task: